benjaminhoffman/gatsby-plugin-segment-js/README.md

       trackPageOnRouteUpdateDelay: 50,

       // Boolean indicating whether or not to add the document.title as the first argument to
       // the analytics.page() calls.
-Segment uses some san defaults, but some users of this plugin
+Segment uses some sane defaults, but some users of this plugin
       // have wanted to do this in the past.
       //
       // E.g `analytics.page(document.title)`